-There is no doubt that the Metro Manila’s problems (e.g. the heavy traffic) are major turn-offs for visitors.
-Fortunately, you can choose a Manila tour package that allows you to skip all the inconvenience of traveling around the Metro.
-Most of them cover the must-see destinations like Intramuros, Binondo, and Luneta Park in the older parts of Manila.
-However, if you’re staying for a few days and would like to know what more this megacity has to offer, check out a few destinations that are often missed or overlooked.
+Among the most popular tourist destinations in the city are Intramuros, the National Museum complex, and Luneta Park, which are all located in the older parts of Manila.
+However, if you’re staying for a few days and would like to know what more this megacity has to offer, make sure to check out the destinations below, which are often missed or overlooked by travelers.

 Arroceros Forest Park in Manila

 Located in the Ermita district is last bastion of forestland within the Manila city proper—the 2.2-hectare Arroceros Forest Park.
 Compared to other public parks such as Luneta, few Manileños even knew the park existed until news broke out that the local government was planning to build a gymnasium in its place.
 Fortunately, the new mayor was not in favor of the project, and in fact, plans to expand the park even further.
 Right now, you can visit Arroceros and its devoted caretaker, retired author Tony Magno, any time of the week.

 On your way to Binondo or Intramuros, do stop by and see what’s new in Escolta.
 This boulevard lined with old art-deco buildings was Manila’s center of commerce and the trendiest street before there ever was a Makati or BGC.
 Over the years, businesses closed down, their buildings sadly neglected.

 However, through the initiative of the private sector and now the local government, Escolta is in the midst of a revival.
 You can see this renaissance first hand on the ground floor of the First United Building, where the HUB: Make Lab curated flea market is located, as well as in the nearby Calvo Building, where a small museum showcasing old prints and bottles can be found.